0b01/rickyhan.com/_posts/2017-09-14-autoencoders.markdown

 plt.show()
 ```

-    /usr/local/lib/python2.7/dist-packages/matplotlib/font_manager.py:1297: UserWarning: findfont: Font family [u'xkcd', u'Humor Sans', u'Comic Sans MS'] not found.
-Falling back to DejaVu Sans
-      (prop.get_family(), self.defaultFamily[fontext]))

 ![png](/static/autoencoders/output_10_1.png)

 You may think that the neural network suddenly "got it" during training but this is just the optimzer escaping a saddle point.
-In fact, as we demonstrate below, the neural network(at least the decoder) didn't get anything at all.
+In fact, as we demonstrate below, the neural network(at least the decoder) doesn't learn the math behind it at all.

 ```python